ucesys/DataLakehouse/README.md

 docker-compose up nessie
 ```
 ### Connect Spark to Nessie Iceberg Catalog
+*1. Use access & secret keys from credentials.json
+to fill AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY values in .env file*
-*1. Start spark notebook in new terminal window*
+*2. Start spark notebook in new terminal window*
 ```buildoutcfg
 docker-compose up notebook
 ```
-*2. In the logs when this container open look for output the looks
+*3. In the logs when this container open look for output the looks
  like the following and copy and paste the URL into your browser.*
  ```buildoutcfg
 notebook  |  or http://127.0.0.1:8888/?token=9db2c8a4459b4aae3132dfabdf9bf4396393c608816743a9
 ```
-*3. In the jupyter notebook go to spark_notebooks/spark_minio_nessie_iceberg*
+*4. In the jupyter notebook go to spark_notebooks/spark_minio_nessie_iceberg*
-*4. Run the notebook*
+*5. Run the notebook*
-*5. Check if data exists in MinIO*
+*6. Check if data exists in MinIO*

 ### Connect Dremio to Nessie Iceberg Catalog
 *1. Go to Add Source -> Nessie and configure The following:*